OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_setup.rst

 		OpenNebula host Cluster2 with ID 2 successfully created.

-.. note:: If the vCenter is using a port other than the default port, you can use the --port command.
+.. note:: If vCenter is using a port other than the default port, you can use the --port command.

 Import a cluster with Sunstone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~